return42/sphkerneldoc/linux_src_doc/drivers/net/phy/phy_c.rst

 -----------

-When a PHY interrupt occurs, the handler disables interrupts, and schedules a work task to clear the interrupt.
+When a PHY interrupt occurs, the handler disables interrupts, and uses phy_change to handle the interrupt.

 .. _`phy_enable_interrupts`: